8Stringking/TITAN-MS3/README.md

-User story 10 | I the user, am notified of any actions taken such as edit/delete | Pass Responsiveness | Is the application responsive across all devices? | Pass Accessibility | Is the application accessible to all users? | Pass (see accessibility section above)
+User story 10 | I the user, am notified of any actions taken such as edit/delete | Pass Responsiveness | Is the application responsive across all devices? | Pass Accessibility | Is the application accessible to all users? | Pass (see accessibility section above) Error Handling | In the applications development is the error handlers to handle internal server errors and 404 errors? | Yes located in routes.py

 <a name="deployment-testing"></a>
 ## Deployment Testing